Aviation Safety Certifications

-Robert Sumwalt, the longest serving member of the National Transportation Safety Board, has been discussing the subject of safety ratings and audits of air charter operators in the wake of the NTSB"s investigation of a fatal accident.
+Robert Sumwalt, the longest-serving member of the National Transportation Safety Board, discussed the subject of safety ratings and audits of air charter operators in the wake of the NTSB's investigation of a recent aircraft accident.

 Sumwalt also expressed concern "that an organization that had so many safety-related issues could have an ARGUS Gold rating and be Wyvern Registered," referring to ARGUS International, Inc, headquartered in Cincinnati, OH and Wyvern, Ltd., based in Yardley, PA.
 Discerning customers look to and trust, such 'seals of approval' when selecting their air travel provider," Sumwalt said.